Pecsavi/Verrollung/README.md

 5. The program will then automatically identify the load cases specified as live load in the load combination that are critical for the structure's slippage.

 ## Support Information
-If you need assistance, please contact: (pecsavi73@gamail.com)
+If you need assistance, please contact: pecsavi73@gamail.com
-Maintainers and Contributors
+## Maintainers and Contributors
-The sole developer of the project: (Csaba Perenyi)
+The sole developer of the project: Csaba Perenyi (male)
 ## License
 This project is licensed under the terms that anyone can use it, but modifications to the original files are not allowed.
 ## Contribution Guidelines